royalapplications/docs/src/r2023/royalts/_shared/securegateway.md

 The **Secure Gateway** page allows you to configure a Secure Gateway object for supported connections or choose to use a Secure Gateway configuration from the parent folder.

+The following object types can be assigned:
+- Secure Gateway
+- Royal Server
+- Azure Bastion Gateway

 #### Use Secure Gateway from the parent folder

 If checked, Royal TS will look for a configured Secure Gateway in the parent folder.
 This option is not available on the document level.